2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2018-S Native American DCAM Sacagawea Dollar Value

-San Francisco produced multiple collectible versions in 2018, including the standard Deep Cameo proof for regular proof sets and a special Reverse Proof format released in the 50th Anniversary Proof Set commemorating five decades of San Francisco proof production since 1968.
+San Francisco produced multiple collectible versions in 2018.
+The standard Deep Cameo (DCAM) proof was released for regular proof sets with a mintage of 799,413, while a special Reverse Proof format was released in the 50th Anniversary Silver Reverse Proof Set — a 10-coin set issued by the U.S. Mint to celebrate five decades of San Francisco proof coinage production since 1968.

 Standard 2018-S DCAM proofs grading PR-69 typically trade in the $8–$15 range depending on designation labels and market conditions, representing modest premiums above issue price for near-perfect specimens.

-The transformative value appreciation occurs at the PR-70 DCAM grade threshold, where flawless proofs command significant premiums, with standard PR-70 DCAM examples achieving $90 and specially designated First Strike or First Day of Issue labels reaching $90-$100 depending on certification service and market timing.
+The transformative value appreciation occurs at the PR-70 DCAM grade threshold, where flawless proofs command significant premiums.
+Standard PR-70 DCAM examples achieve $90, while First Strike or First Day of Issue labels reach $90–$100.
+Active listings on PCGS show 2018-S PR-70 DCAM First Strike specimens currently bidding around $160–$162, indicating strong continued collector demand well into 2026.

 The Reverse Proof 50th Anniversary Set First Strike specimens in PR-70 grade represent the pinnacle of 2018-S collectibility, with auction records demonstrating values of $400–$480 for these limited-edition pieces.